bearcms/bearframework-addon/docs/classes/BearCMS.md

 # BearCMS
-Contains references to all Bear CMS related objects.
+Contains references to all BearCMS related objects.

 ## Constants